 Hi friend!
 I hope you’re having a fabulous week and that the Halloween festivities haven’t left you too under the weather.
 Today I want to share a post all about some of the powerful health benefits you can gain from switching the way you are eating to a predominantly whole foods based diet.

 I have shared a bit of information on Where to Start when it comes to this whole healthy eating thing, but I wanted to post some more detailed information about how I typically approach dietary changes with my clients.
 Now for some people, we will jump right in and start making most of these switches right away.
 With other clients it’s more of a one-at-a-time process.

 When it comes to managing diseases of civilization, such as diabetes or heart disease, diet is a powerful tool to have in your arsenal.
 By focusing on a real foods diet many symptoms and issues in the body naturally resolve themselves thanks to the removal of blood sugar disrupting foods, toxic additives, and inflammatory fats.
-Oftentimes using a critical care diet in the short term and then transitioning to a broader, whole-foods based diet is the key to achieving and maintaining health long into our golden years.
+Oftentimes using a critical care diet in the short term and then transitioning to a broader, whole-foods based diet is the key to achieving and maintaining health long into your golden years.

 First off, it’s important to define what constitutes a real foods diet.
 These diets focus on foods that are eaten as close to their natural state as possible.
-It includes fresh organic fruits and vegetables, pastured or naturally raised animals, wild game, sustainably caught fish, nuts and seeds, legumes, gluten-free whole grains, and cold-pressed anti-inflammatory oils, and once health issues are resolved the reintroduction of soaked beans and legumes, and a few specifically chosen gluten-free grains may need to be eliminated in the short term to resolve any digestive or other health issues.
+It includes fresh organic fruits and vegetables, pastured or naturally raised animals, wild game, sustainably caught fish, nuts and seeds, legumes, gluten-free whole grains, and cold-pressed anti-inflammatory oils.
+In some people legumes and gluten-free grains may need to be eliminated in the short term to resolve any digestive or other health issues.